Temporary event notice

 Regulation Summary: A summary of the regulation relating to a temporary event notice

-Application evaluation process: The TEN must be given in writing (including by electronic means) to the local authority at least ten working days before the event.
+Application evaluation process: The TEN must be given in writing (including by electronic means) to the local authority at least ten working days before the event (5 working days for a late TEN) .
 A fee is payable with the notice.
-Boston Borough Council will acknowledge receipt of the notice by giving a notice to the premises user before the end of the first working day it was received or before the end of the second working day if the day the notice was received is not a working day.
-Unless an application has been submitted electronically, the premises user must also give notice to the Chief Officer of Police c/o Licensing (alcohol) at Lincolnshire Police, Area Headquarters, PO Box 999, Lincoln, LN5 7PH, no later than ten working days before the event period.
+Boston Borough Council will acknowledge receipt of the notice by giving a notice to the premises before the end of the second working day after the TEN is received.
+Unless an application has been submitted electronically, the premises user must also give notice to the:

-The chief police officer who receives a notice and believes that the event would undermine crime prevention objectives can serve an objection notice on the licensing authority and the premises user.
-This notice must be served within 48 hours of receipt of the temporary event notice.
+If the chief police officer or Environmental health believe that the event would undermine any of the licensing objectives they can serve an objection notice on the licensing authority and the premises user.
+This notice must be served within 2 working days of receipt of the temporary event notice.
 The local licensing authority must hold a hearing if an objection notice is served.
-They may issue a counter notice if it considers it necessary for the promotion of crime prevention objective.
+They may issue a counter notice if it considers it necessary for the promotion of any of the licensing objectives.
+A counter notice cancels the TEN and the event will not be able to go ahead. .
 A decision must be made at least 24 hours before the beginning of the event.
-A police chief may modify the TEN with the consent of the premises user.
+The Licensing Authority may modify the TEN with the consent of the premises user.
 In such a case an objection notice will be deemed to have been withdrawn.
-Counter notices may be provided by the licensing authority if the number of permitted TEN's has been exceeded.
+Counter notices will be served by the licensing authority if the number of permitted TEN's has been exceeded.

 Will tacit consent apply?
 Yes.
 This means that you will be able to act as though your application is granted if you have not heard from the local authority by the end of the target completion period